What is a child residence order? (child arrangement order) - Costs & how to apply

 You will have to show the court that you have attended a meeting known as a MIAM (mediation information and assessment meeting) and show that mediation hasn’t worked to resolve the issue you are having.

-In certain circumstances, you don’t need to attend a MIAM before making an application (where there has been domestic abuse, or the Local Authority are involved with your family).
+In certain circumstances, you don’t need to attend a MIAM before making an application (where there has been domestic abuse, or the Local Authority is involved with your family).

 You can apply via post or online.
 An example of the C100 form can be downloaded below.